What Is The Gospel?

 What Must I Do To Be Saved?

-If anyone wishes to come after Me, let him deny himself, and take up his cross and follow me.
-For whoever wishes to save his life shall lose it; but whoever loses his life for My sake shall find it.
+Luke 9:23 If anyone wishes to come after Me, let him deny himself, and take up his cross daily, and follow Me.

 First Step: Believe In The Lord Jesus Christ

-Of course, “taking up our cross” and “putting to death the old man of sin” are spiritual terms.
-More practically, we can understand uniting ourselves with Christ in His death by three steps that are often cited in Scripture as requirements for salvation and which also have parallels when entering the marriage covenant.
-The first step is to “believe in the Lord Jesus”, even as a young woman comes to believe in a man—that he will protect her and provide for her and make for her a new home—to the end that she forsakes her home in this world to become his wife.
-With the same faith exemplified by the patriarch Abraham, who forsook his home in this world to follow God into the land of promise, we too must come to believe in the Lord Jesus to such an extent that we are willing to forsake all of our love for the world and the things of the world to follow Him into His kingdom of righteousness.
+The first step is to “believe in the Lord Jesus”, even as a young woman comes to believe in a man—that he will protect her and provide for her and make for her a new home—to the end that she forsakes her home in this world to become his wife and subject herself to Him.
+With the same faith exemplified by the patriarch Abraham, who forsook his home in this world to follow God into the land of promise, we too must come to believe in the Lord Jesus to such an extent that we are willing to forsake all of our love for the world and the things of the world to follow Him in the way of the cross into His kingdom of righteousness.